Differentially Private Set Union: Abstract

 \section{Abstract}

 We study the basic operation of set union in the global model of differential privacy.
 In this problem, we are given a universe $U$ of items, possibly of infinite size, and a database $D$ of users.
 Each user $i$ contributes a subset $W_i \subseteq U$ of items.
 We want an ($\epsilon$,$\delta$)-differentially private algorithm which outputs a subset $S \subset \cup_i W_i$ such that the size of $S$ is as large as possible.
 The problem arises in countless real world applications; it is particularly ubiquitous in natural language processing (NLP) applications as vocabulary extraction.
 For example, discovering words, sentences, $n$-grams etc., from private text data belonging to users is an instance of the set union problem.
 Known algorithms for this problem proceed by collecting a subset of items from each user, taking the union of such subsets, and disclosing the items whose noisy counts fall above a certain threshold.
 Crucially, in the above process, the contribution of each individual user is always independent of the items held by other users, resulting in a wasteful aggregation process, where some item counts happen to be way above the threshold.
 We deviate from the above paradigm by allowing users to contribute their items in a {\em dependent fashion}, guided by a {\em policy}.
 In this new setting ensuring privacy is significantly delicate.
 We prove that any policy which has certain {\em contractive} properties would result in a differentially private algorithm.
-We design two new algorithms, one using Laplace noise and other Gaussian noise, as specific instances of policies satisfying the contractive properties.
-Our experiments show that the new algorithms significantly outperform previously known mechanisms for the problem.
+We design two new algorithms for differentially private set union, one using Laplace noise and other Gaussian noise, which use $\ell_1$-contractive and $\ell_2$-contractive policies respectively and provide concrete examples of such policies.
+Our experiments show that the new algorithms in combination with our policies significantly outperform previously known mechanisms for the problem.